 Intern Permit

-This Permit applies only to an optometrist who is seeking North Carolina licensure and who has not previously been granted a North Carolina license
+who has not previously been granted a North Carolina license; or,

-An optometrist wishing to engage in the practice of optometry in North Carolina prior to taking and passing the Board’s clinical/practicum examination and who has never been licensed previously by the Board must first obtain an Intern Permit, previously known as a “Provisional License”.
+An optometrist wishing to engage in the practice of optometry in North Carolina prior to taking and passing the Board’s clinical/practicum examination and who has never been licensed previously by this Board must first obtain an Intern Permit, previously known as “Provisional License”.
+This requirement also applies to any optometrist working in an optometric practice and involved in patient care, including an optometrist practicing as a technician.
 An applicant for an Intern Permit must hold a doctor of optometry degree from a school or college of optometry accredited by the Accreditation Council on Optometric Education (ACOE) and be an “academically qualified optometrist”.* Such an applicant will be referred to as an Intern and should be introduced to patients as an “Intern seeking North Carolina licensure.”

 The Intern should not be considered a provider or schedule patients under the Intern’s name.
 The Intern should not be listed as a provider in any marketing to patients.